bajamircea/bajamircea.github.io/_posts/2018-11-07-maths-history.markdown

 Around the end of the 19th century, a number of such formal systems were developed.

+An example would be using sets.
+The empty sets corresponds to zero, the set containing the empty set to one, and so on.

 # Cantor - Counting

+Cantor had amazing insights to the simple question of: given two sets, how do we compare them for size.

+If the elements can be counted then the counts can be compared.
+For sets of infinite number of elements he proposed using cardinality:
+- Two sets have the same cardinality if there is a function that maps 1-to-1 between elements of the two sets.
+- The cardinality of the set of natural numbers is $$\aleph_0$$.
+Sets of this cardinality are set to be countable.

+Based on these definitions, he derived (in increasing order of complexity):
+- The set of even numbers and the set of odd numbers have the same cardinality
+- The set of even numbers is countable.
+It has the same cardinality as the set of natural numbers, despite the former being a proper subset of the latter.
+  This was known as the Galileo's paradox.
+- The set of rational numbers is also countable.
+- The set of rational numbers between 0 and 1 is also countable.
+- The set of points in the square of side 1 with rational coordinates is also countable.
+- The set of polynomials with integer coefficients is also countable.
+- The set algebraic numbers (solutions that cause the polynomials with integer coefficients to be zero) is also countable.
+This set includes all rational numbers, but also numbers like $$\sqrt{2}$$.
+However this does not include transcendental numbers like $$\pi$$ and $$e$$.
+- However real numbers are not countable, they have a higher cardinality,
+  $$\aleph_1$$.
+- But there are as many real numbers between 0 and 1 as there are real numbers.
+- And there are as many real in the square of side 1 as there are real numbers.

+At that point in time, it was not clear if there are additional infinities between $$\aleph_0$$ and $$\aleph_1$$.

 # David Hilbert - We will know